ianhussey/OpenSourceIRAP/README.md

 NB The columns in which you enter stimuli into the `stimuli.xlsx` and `task.xlsx` files will therefore influence the direction of your effects and how they should be interpreted (e.g., placing the "flowers" stimuli in the labelA or labelB column, or "similar" in the responseOptionA or responseOptionB column).

-See Hussey, Thompson, McEnteggart, Barnes-Holmes & Barnes-Holmes (2015) and Greenwald, Nosek & Banaji (2003) for paper length discussions of the D1 score, its interpretation generally, and its application and interpretation within the IRAP.
+See Hussey, Thompson, McEnteggart, Barnes-Holmes & Barnes-Holmes (2015) and Greenwald, Nosek & Banaji (2003) for paper length discussions of the *D*1 score, its interpretation generally, and its application and interpretation within the IRAP.

-NB other scoring algorithms are available, such as the *G* score (adjusted gaussian fractional rank score: Sriram et al., unpublished) and the Probabilistic Index (PI: De Schryver, 2013; Thas, De Neve, Clement & Ottoy, 2012) but have not seen much use, despite their apparant advantages.
+NB other scoring algorithms are available, such as the *G* score (adjusted gaussian fractional rank score: Sriram et al., unpublished) and the Probabilistic Index (PI: De Schryver, 2013; Thas, De Neve, Clement & Ottoy, 2012) but have not seen much use, despite their apparant conceptual and statistical advantages.

-#### 3. *D*-IRAP vs *D*1 nomenclature
+#### c. *D*-IRAP vs *D*1 nomenclature
 Many published articles refer to the "*D*-IRAP" score rather than the " *D*1" score, as it was originally referred to by Greenwald et al. (2003).
 This was on the rationale that there are differences between the two, e.g., when applied to the IRAP scores are often calculated for each trial type rather than one overall score.
 However, *D*1 refers only to the general strategy of [difference between means/SD of all items, with some exclusion criteria].
 Indeed, even when applied to the IAT, "pure" *D*1s are not typically calculated; rather, one is typically calculated for blocks 3&6 and a second for 4&7 and the two are then averaged.
-As such, to separate the generic effect size score from the analytic strategy employed in a given experiment (e.g., overall D scores, trial type D scores, etc.), this script refers to *D*1 scores throughout.
+As such, to separate the generic effect size scoring method from the specific analytic strategy employed in a given experiment (e.g., overall D scores, trial-type D scores, etc.), this script refers to *D*1 scores throughout.

-#### 4. Block-pair *D*1 scores vs. All-task *D*1 scores
+#### d.
+Block-pair *D*1 scores vs. All-task *D*1 scores
 Some background is required to provide the rationale to this design decision.
 The method employed to calculate *D*1 scores in much of the published research to date notes that four *D*1 scores are calculated for each test block pair, one for each trial type.
 Given that most IRAP studies deliver three pairs of test blocks, 12 *D*1 scores are therefore usually calculated.
 These are then averaged across the three block pairs to leave four trial-type *D*1 scores.
 One "overall" *D*1 score is then often calculated by averaging these four trial- type *D*1 scores (see Barnes-Holmes, Barnes-Holmes, Stewart & Boles, 2010).
 As such, this method involves the calculation of a large number of point estimation effect sizes and then averaging them together.

 An alternative "whole task" method is employed here to calculated *D*1 scores in the `data_processing.r` script, whereby the number of point estimation effect sizes that are calculated is purposefully minimised.
 Instead, a smaller number of effect sizes are calculated using the maximum number of data points each.
 Specifically, an "overall" *D*1 score (simply called *D*1) is calculated from all the test block reaction times at once.
 These are split only by which half of a block pair they occurred in.
 Next, trial type *D*1 scores are calculated by splitting the reaction times up into trial types and recalculating *D*1 scores, but again pooling across all test blocks.
 This is arguably statistically more appropriate.